 Q. How can CLCGB assure its members that the personal data held is secure, and any third party will ‘protect’ the data.

-A. We do not have a third party supplier so no information is forwarded or sold to other agencies, and all data is held in accordance to the Data Protection Act 1998 and we take all reasonable care to prevent unauthorised access to this personal data.
-The CLCGB are exempt from registering with the Information Commissioners Office as the CLCGB is a not for profit charity, however, the CLCGB fully adhere to the 8 key principles of Data Protection.
+A. We do not have a third-party supplier so no information is forwarded or sold to other agencies, and all data is held in accordance with the Data Protection Act 1998, and GDPR and we take all reasonable care to prevent unauthorised access to this personal data.
+The CLCGB are exempt from registering with the Information Commissioners Office as the CLCGB is a not-for-profit charity, however, the CLCGB fully adheres to the 8 key principles of Data Protection.

 The CLCGB does not sell or share any personal information about you.